IBM Cloud Docs

 The service now enforces stricter validation of input text that includes Speech Synthesis Markup Language (SSML) elements.
 Required elements of attributes must be specified with valid values.
 Otherwise, the request fails with a 400 error code.
 For more information about SSML validation and the requirements that marked-up text must meet, see SSML validation.

-Defect fix: The gender listed for the en-US_MichaelExpressive voice is now correct
+Defect fix: The gender that is listed for the en-US_MichaelExpressive voice is now correct

 Defect fix: When you list information about the available voices, the gender of the en-US_MichaelExpressive voice is now male.
 Previously, the voice's gender was mistakenly described as female.
 For more information, see Listing information about voices.